dotnet/docs/docs/fsharp/language-reference/anonymous-records.md

 ## Basic usage

-Anonymous records are best thought of as F# record types that don’t have explicit names and can be declared in an ad-hoc fashion.
+Anonymous records are best thought of as F# record types that don't need to be declared before instantiation.

 For example, here how you can interact with a function that produces an anonymous record: